Derpy Hooves: Development and history

-2012–present: Later official appearances and recognition

 Despite the controversy, Hasbro selected Derpy as the 2012 San Diego Comic-Con Special Edition Pony—making her the first Generation 4 character to receive this honor—and the My Little Pony Fair in 2012.
 The toy was packaged without a name but featured muffin illustrations.
-In official merchandise and credits, the character has been consistently referred to as "Muffins" rather than "Derpy," including in Build-a-Bear products and other licensed items.
+In official merchandise and credits, the character has been consistently referred to as "Muffins" rather than "Derpy", including in Build-a-Bear products and other licensed items.

 The character continued to appear in background roles throughout subsequent season.
 Supervising director Jim Miller noted that the production team "avoided hiding that certain pony in any episodes before her return" to "Rainbow Falls" to maintain surprise.
 Her most significant later appearance came in "Slice of Life," the series' 100th episode.
 According to writer M.A.
 Larson, the episode originally planned to focus on Twilight Sparkle, but was reconceived to celebrate the background characters and the fan community.

-In 2012, WeLoveFine released a Ditzy Doo hoodie emblazoned with her crossed eyes.
-In 2013, Hot Topic released a Derpy Hooves mini messenger bag.